 What tips can you share for managing living with the condition?

 Drinking plenty of water can reduce the risk of gout attacks.
-You should aim to drink at least one litre of water per day and up to 3.5 litres per day if you have kidney stones.
+You should aim to drink a list 1 litre of water per day, and up to 3.5 litres per day if you have kidney stones.
 Try to avoid sugary soft drinks because they contain a lot of fructose which increases the uric acid level in the blood.